ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 {:note: .note}
 {:important: .important}

-# Setting up Citrix Netscaler VPX as a Forwarding Proxy
+# Setting up Citrix Netscaler VPX as a forwarding proxy
 {: #setting-up-citrix-netscaler-vpx-as-a-forwarding-proxy}

 You can set up your {{site.data.keyword.vpx_full}} as a forwarding proxy.
 A forwarding proxy acts as a single point of control between clients on an internal network and the Internet.
 A proxy allows the Network or Security Administrator the ability to create policies restricting access to Internet sites.